Title

 Republic Act No. 10366 ensures that persons with disabilities (PWDs) and senior citizens have accessible polling places and voting procedures, allowing them to exercise their right to political participation without discrimination or restrictions.
 The law mandates the Commission on Elections to establish precincts exclusively for PWDs and senior citizens, provide assistance in voting, and conduct sensitivity trainings for electoral personnel.

-Persons with Disabilities are defined as qualified voters who have long-term physical, mental, intellectual or sensory impairments which, in interaction with various barriers, may hinder their full and effective participation in electoral processes on an equal basis with others.
+PWDs are qualified voters with long-term physical, mental, intellectual, or sensory impairments that, in interaction with barriers, may hinder full and effective participation on an equal basis.
+Senior citizens are qualified voters aged sixty (60) or older.

-The key rights include ensuring voting procedures, facilities, and materials are appropriate and accessible; protecting their right to vote by secret ballot without intimidation; facilitating the use of assistive and new technologies; and allowing assistance in voting by a person of their own choice.
+The State must ensure appropriate, accessible, easy-to-understand voting procedures/facilities/materials; protect their right to vote by secret ballot without intimidation, facilitating assistive/new technologies when appropriate; and guarantee their free expression by allowing assistance in voting by a person of their own choice.

-Assistance may be provided by the Election Officer, any member of an accredited citizen's arm, a relative within the fourth civil degree, or if none present, any person of the voter's confidence who belongs to the same household.
+The Election Officer must assist in preparing the application form, or assistance may be provided by a member of an accredited citizens’ arm, a relative by consanguinity or affinity within the fourth civil degree, or (if none is present) any person of the voter’s confidence belonging to the same household.

-The Commission is required to ensure that information materials related to electoral processes are appropriate and accessible to persons with disabilities and senior citizens.
+It must ensure that information materials relating to electoral processes are appropriate and accessible to PWDs and senior citizens.

 Analyze Cases Smarter, Faster